emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 **Two** new deprecations are introduced in Ember Data 3.1.

 * `Ember.Map` was a private API provided by Ember (for quite some time).
-Unfortunately, Ember Data made `Ember.Map` part of its public API surface via documentation blocks. `Ember.Map` will be deprecated and removed from Ember "soon" [(https://github.com/emberjs/rfcs/pull/237)](https://github.com/emberjs/rfcs/pull/237) and we would like to confirm that Ember Data will work without deprecation before and after that happens.`Ember.Map` differs from native `Map` in a few ways:
+Unfortunately, Ember Data made `Ember.Map` part of its public API surface via documentation blocks. `Ember.Map` is [scheduled for deprecation](scheduled for deprecation), after we make sure that Ember Data will continue working after this feature is deprecated and removed.`Ember.Map` differs from native `Map` in a few ways:
     * `Ember.Map` has custom `copy` and `isEmpty` methods which are not present in native `Map`
     * `Ember.Map` adds a static `create` method (which simply instantiates itself with `new Ember.Map()`)
     * `Ember.Map` does not accept constructor arguments